rupadana/filament-api-service/README.md

 You can set the method in the config `route.api_version_method` to 'path' or 'query'.
 You can also set the default Transformername via `route.default_transformer_name` (defaults to 'default').

-When you set `route.api_version_method` to 'path' the you can use the name of the transformer in the first segment of the API URL. the name of that fist segment is the key which you have defined in the `apiTransformers()` function.
+When you set `route.api_version_method` to 'path' then you can use the name of the transformer in the first segment of the API URL. the name of that fist segment is the key which you have defined in the `apiTransformers()` function.

 So for example if you want to use the `'mod-blog'` transformer in your api response. the url might look like this:
 '<https://myproject.com/api/`mod-blog`/blog/1>'